 Eagleton Faculty, Staff and Visiting Associates

-Bagger’s public service includes ten years in the New Jersey General Assembly, where he was chairman of the Appropriations Committee and was elected by his colleagues as majority conference leader.
-In 2001, he was elected to the New Jersey Senate, where he served until 2003.
-Before his election to the Legislature, he was a councilman and mayor of Westfield, New Jersey.
+Rich’s public service also includes two years as Chief of Staff for New Jersey Governor Chris Christie, where he was responsible for managing implementation of the Governor’s policy agenda and priorities.
+He was also elected to serve five terms in the New Jersey General Assembly, where he chaired the Appropriations Committee and was selected by his colleagues as Majority Conference Leader.
+In 2001, Rich was elected to the New Jersey Senate and served there until 2003.
+Before his election to the Legislature, he was a Council Member and Mayor of Westfield, New Jersey.

 Rich served as Board Chair of the National Pharmaceutical Council for 2019 and is a member of the Board of Directors of the U.S. Chamber of Commerce.
 He is also on the advisory board for the Lerner Center for the Study of Pharmaceutical Management Issues at Rutgers University Business School.

 He received an A.B. degree from Princeton University’s Woodrow Wilson School of Public and International Affairs and a J.D. degree from Rutgers University Law School.